hystrath/hyStrath/README.md

 <br></p></div>

 ---
-### You may also be interested in: *dsmcFoam+*
+### You may also be interested in:
++ **_dsmcFoam+_**
-###### the direct simulation Monte Carlo code from the University of Strathclyde
+###### the direct simulation Monte Carlo code from the Universities of Strathclyde and Glasgow
- + hosted by Dr Craig White: https://github.com/MicroNanoFlows/OpenFOAM-2.4.0-MNF/tree/devel-craig (OpenFOAM 2.4.0-MNF)
+  - hosted by Dr Craig White: https://github.com/MicroNanoFlows/OpenFOAM-2.4.0-MNF/tree/devel-craig (OpenFOAM 2.4.0-MNF)
- + code, manuals, tutorials and support available via [distance learning](http://onlineshop.strath.ac.uk/product-catalogue/engineering-faculty/mechanical-aerospace-engineering/courses/direct-simulation-monte-carlo-dsmc-distance-learning-course)
+  - code, manuals, tutorials and support available via [distance learning](http://onlineshop.strath.ac.uk/product-catalogue/engineering-faculty/mechanical-aerospace-engineering/courses/direct-simulation-monte-carlo-dsmc-distance-learning-course)

++ **HYPRO**
+###### the Propulsion system modelling code from the University of Strathclyde
+  - hosted by Dr Alessandro Mogavero: https://github.com/strath-ace/HyPro
+  - HYPRO can be used to model any kind of propulsion system thanks to its modular structure.
+It is designed to be fast in order to be easily included within optimization loops.